mcp.lakesideai.dev

 One plan.
 Any tools.
 One run.

 hangar-omd is a YAML-first OpenMDAO plan runner.
 Describe a trade study or MDO problem once; get a reproducible run with recordings, an N2 diagram, a provenance graph, and plots.
-Today, components from OAS, OCP, and pyCycle compose inside one plan.
+Today, components from OAS, OCP, pyCycle, and evt (eVTOL) compose inside one plan.

 plan.yaml